 The BERD Survey uses a reference list of known research and development (R&D) performers to form the sampling frame from which the sample is drawn.
 The reference list is updated annually, which minimises the selection of wrongly classified businesses.

-Using the whole UK business population as the sample frame would not be suitable for this survey, as R&D takes place in only a small proportion of businesses.
-This list contains approximately 39,900 UK businesses (38,500 in Great Britain and 1,400 in Northern Ireland) and is updated annually before the survey selection begins.
+For the 2021 survey, this list contained approximately 39,900 UK businesses (38,500 in Great Britain and 1,400 in Northern Ireland) and is updated annually before the survey selection begins.

 Once a business has been identified as an R&D performer, it is added to the reference list.
 Upon selection for survey, the business must return a completed questionnaire.
 If the returned questionnaire states the business does not perform R&D, the business will be removed from the reference list.
 If a business ceases trading, this information will feed through to the Inter-Departmental Business Register (IDBR), which is used to create the reference list.
 This means that there is also the potential for some businesses to remain in the universe after they have ceased trading until the following year's selection, resulting in potential over-coverage.

-The reference list is updated from many sources including R&D-related questions on other surveys, such as the Annual Business Survey, the International Trade in Services Survey and the Innovation Survey.
-We also request information on new businesses undertaking R&D from both the Welsh and Scottish Governments and also the Department for Business, Energy and Industrial Strategy (BEIS).
+The reference list is updated from many sources including R&D-related questions on other surveys, such as the Annual Business Survey (ABS), the International Trade in Services Survey and the Innovation Survey.
+We have also received information on new businesses undertaking R&D from both the Welsh and Scottish Governments and also the Department for Business, Energy and Industrial Strategy (BEIS).

 The rest of the sample is drawn from the list of R&D performers, using sampling fractions utilising employment size band and industry product group of the businesses.
 These 3,600 selected businesses are sent a shorter version of the R&D questionnaire, which requests R&D expenditure and employment totals.
 The three employment size bands used in the sampling process are 0 to 99, 100 to 399, and 400 and over.

-All known Northern Ireland R&D performers are sent a version of the long questionnaire, which includes additional questions required by the Northern Ireland Statistics and Research Agency (NISRA).
+All R&D performers in Northern Ireland are sent a version of the long questionnaire, which includes additional questions required by the Northern Ireland Statistics and Research Agency (NISRA).